vgurianov/uml-sp/docs/conception.md

 # UML2 SP conception
+The UML2 SP is result of development of conception represent in work (Richter et al. 2000) but include a series of principal new ideas.
 A foundation UML2 SP consist a three principles: communicative paradigm, double semantics, and semiotic approach.

 **Communicative paradigm.**